PugPostsCode/websiteUploadTest/README.md

 # websiteUploadTest
-testing for a school assignmnt
+testing for a school assignment